 - 4 ½ teaspoons active dry yeast (2 packets)

 - ½ cup brown sugar, packed

 - 5 cups all-purpose flour

 - 1 ½ teaspoons salt

 - 1 cup granulated sugar

-- 1 – 2 tablespoons of cinnamon
+- 1 tablespoon ground cinnamon

-- Pour the yeast mixture into the flour mixture and stir well.
+- In a large bowl stir together all-purpose flour and salt.
+Pour yeast mixture into the flour mixture and stir well.
 The dough should be slightly sticky.

-- I let mine sit for about 10 minutes and then used oven mitts to invert the pan onto a serving dish.
+- Bake 30 minutes until golden on top.
+Once done, set aside to cool for about 10 minutes.
+Use oven mitts to invert the pan onto a large serving dish.